 Eye Doctors - COVID-19 impact on Eye care, eye exams and surgical case loads

 Since the beginning of 2020, COVID-19 has had a huge impact on jobs nationwide.
 Physicians and other healthcare related jobs are no exception.
 Overall, medical practices in the U.S. report a fifty-five percent decrease in revenue and a sixty percent decrease in average patient volume since the beginning of the COVID-19 crisis.
 Due to this drastic decrease in revenue, medical practices and hospitals have furloughed and laid off employees including 43,000 healthcare workers in March 2020 alone.
 Nine percent of independent medical practices state they have at least temporarily closed their practices.
 As social distancing guidelines remain in effect, remote patient engagement has soared and increased by an astounding two hundred twenty five percent.

 Optometrists and Ophthalmologists are both doctors that work to treat health conditions that affect the eye and vision.
-The main differences between the two are that an ophthalmologist graduates from medical school and can perform surgery and complicated procedures, while an optometrist graduates from optometry school and mainly perform non surgerical services.
-For routine eye examintations, seeing an Optometrist for care is the correct choice..
+The main differences between the two are that an ophthalmologist graduates from medical school and can perform surgery and complicated procedures, while an optometrist graduates from optometry school and mainly perform non surgical services.
+For routine eye examinations, seeing an Optometrist for care is the correct choice.

 Please check these other popular articles about Medicine and Medical practice from The University of Medicine and Health Sciences: